IBM-ITOAdev/logstash-input-dynatrace_apm/README.md

 This plugin queries Dynatrace APM REST interface for its monitoring metrics (in XML).
 Here is the link to the online documentation: https://community.dynatrace.com/community/pages/viewpage.action?pageId=196642651#DashboardsandReporting%28REST%29-GenerateaDashboardReport

+## Dashboard Creation
+I have created [this document](https://github.com/IBM-ITOAdev/logstash-input-dynatrace_apm/blob/master/Dynatrace.Dashboard.Creation.pdf) to help you work on the dashboards that will be used by the API.
 ## Input

 | Parameter   | Description                                                                                                                                                             | Optional? |